apache/shardingsphere/docs/document/content/reference/management/_index.en.md

 ### /metadata/${databaseName}/data_sources/units/ds_0/versions/0

-Database connection pools, whose properties (e.g. DBCP, C3P0, Druid and HikariCP) are to be configured by the user.
+Database connection pools, whose properties (e.g. HikariCP) are to be configured by the user.

 ```yaml
 ds_0: